CuriousnTT/FlowScript/README.md

 // logging y's value (now: 7) and changing the value of z to 7
 ```

-Are you beginning to see why this is *flow*-script?
+As you can see, you can get a lot from considering your program's viscosity!
 Effects can also be called manually if you really want to.
 They do some extra things under the hood that you should know about.

 ##### Implicit if-check
 Effect functions expect two primary use cases, and therefore include an implicit if-check.
-This check is very simple: "if all accessed variables are truthy, then execute", which can be useful when working with async (it allows FlowScript to work without considering Promises) or for simple effects.
+This check is very simple: "if all accessed variables are truthy, then execute", which can be useful when working with async (it allows ViScript to work without considering Promises) or for simple effects.
 This implicit check gets removed if the top level of the effect is an if-check.
 Then your check gets used instead.
 This lets you engineer very specific effects when you need them.
 If you provide your own if-check, take note: It should not include an else-segment (but else-if-segments are OK!).
 These if-checks get used in logging to provide information on whether the effect did anything or not when it triggered.